skybrud/Skybrud.ImagePicker/README.md

 ## Using the grid editor

-This package also supports a adding an image picker as a grid control in the Umbraco grid.
+This package also supports adding an image picker as a grid control in the Umbraco grid.
 Since you most likely want to configure the image picker your self, you have to add your own `package.manifest` with the details about the editor.

 In it's simplest form (default options), the JSON for the editor can look like this (here with a slider as an example):